biggik/Strings.ResourceGenerator/README.md

 * .json files (multiple language support)
 * .yaml files (multiple language support)

-The generation will take into account the current region when selecting the language to pick strings from.
+The generated accessors use the current region when selecting the language to pick strings from at runtime.

 For all of the formats the following applies:
 * Keys must be unique for each string resource